andreaskaris/blog/docs/openshift/openshift_mirror_registry.md

-# OpenShfit mirror registry setup
+# OpenShift mirror registry setup

 In the following, we will run a container registry without hostname (only IP address) and self-signed CA and certificate.
 We need a virtual machine that serves as the container registry and a host that serves as the OpenShift install server.
 These can both be on the same machine, to simplify things further.